rafaelmartins/old.rafaelmartins.eng.br/content/post/linuxcon-brazil-2010.rst

 .. tags: en-us,events,gentoo

-Hi folks,

-last week I have been attending to the LinuxCon Brazil 2010, that was the first edition of this event here in Brazil.
+Last week I have been attending to the LinuxCon Brazil 2010, that was the first edition of this event here in Brazil.

 All the talks were pretty good and the event was a great oportunity to meet nice